sonic-net/SONiC/doc/port_link_training/port-link-training-design.md

 Vendor-specific SAI implementation is not in the scope of this document, but there are some common requirements for SAI:

+1. swss must check the link-training capabilities before making the corresponding request to syncd.
-1. SAI implementation must return error code if any of the above attributes is not supported, swss and syncd must not crash.
+2. SAI implementation must return error code if any of the above attributes is not supported, swss and syncd must not crash.
-2. SAI implementation must keep port link training disabled by default for backward compatible.
+3. SAI implementation must keep port link training disabled by default for backward compatibility.
 As long as swss and SAI keep backward compatible, user need not change anything after this feature is implemented and available in SONiC.

 ### Configuration and management